-All of the fees paid to PwC in 2021 were pre-approved by the Audit Committee, and there were no services for which the de minimis exception permitted in certain circumstances under SEC rules was utilized.
+All of the services rendered by and fees paid to PwC in 2022 were pre-approved by the Audit Committee, and there were no services for which the de minimis exception permitted in certain circumstances under SEC rules was utilized.

-Our Board recommends a vote "FOR" ratification of the appointment of PwC as our independent registered public accounting firm for 2022 (Proposal 3 on the proxy card).
+Our Board recommends a vote "FOR" ratification of the appointment of PwC as our independent registered public accounting firm for 2023 (Proposal 5 on the proxy card).